Logistics centers: the cornerstone of the supply chain

 Logistics centers have become a key player in an evermore complex supply chain.
 The logistics transformation undergone in recent years has brought about the creation of large logistics operations centers near big cities.
 At these facilities, various logistics providers share space with the aim of creating synergies, boosting productivity, and cutting costs.
 These areas, also known as logistics zones and hubs, freight villages, and industrial parks, are specifically designed to concentrate logistics and transportation activities.

 Logistics centers are also associated with fulfillment and distribution centers, that is, spaces designated by companies to store, prepare, and distribute their products.
-In other words, logistics centers are warehouses that have been adapted and modernized to be able to take on more logistics tasks, such as the receipt, internal transportation, storage, preparation, and distribution of goods.
+In other words, logistics centers are warehouses that have been adapted and modernized to be able to take on more logistics tasks, such as the receipt, internal transport, storage, preparation, and distribution of goods.

 Logistics centers as a logistics activities zone